Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Introduction and main results

-Several works have focused on $L\log L$ criteria, in the countable setting or in more general multi-type settings, however, these works generally require some kind of compactness assumption or uniform bound on moments of the offspring distribution. \citet{asmussen_strong_1976} give a necessary and sufficient $L\log L$ condition and almost-sure convergence of the types assuming a uniformly bounded mean number of offspring over the type space, and a uniform convergence assumption of the renormalized first moment semigroup.
-Very recently, \citet{BBC25} manage to relax these uniformity assumptions under a slightly stronger $L \log L$ condition. \citet{kesten_supercritical_1989} work under polynomial bounds for the fitness (that is, the contribution of the progeny of an individual to the demography of the population in the long run) of an individual outside a set $A_t$ that does not grow too quickly. \citet{biggins_multi-type_1999} tackle $L^p$ convergence of the type distribution in a random environment, under ergodicity conditions and uniform integrability conditions. \citet{athreya_change_2000} and \citet{kyprianou_measure_2004} give some criteria for the uniform integrability of the additive martingale in general type spaces, involving uniform $L \log L$ moment assumptions.
-More recently \cite{ligonniere_kesten_2024}, in the setting of varying environment and countable types, also obtains sufficient conditions for convergence of the type distribution, under some uniform control of the second moments of the offspring vectors.
+Several works have focused on $L\log L$ criteria, in the countable setting or in more general multi-type settings, however, these works generally require some kind of compactness assumption or uniform bound on moments of the offspring distribution. \citet{asmussen_strong_1976} give a necessary and sufficient $L\log L$ condition and almost sure convergence of the types assuming a uniformly bounded mean number of offspring over the type space (which is not assumed to be countable), and a uniform convergence assumption of the renormalized first moment semigroup.
+Very recently,~\citet{BBC25} manage to relax these uniformity assumptions under a slightly stronger $L \log L$ condition. \citet{kesten_supercritical_1989} works under polynomial bounds for the fitness (that is, the contribution of the progeny of an individual to the demography of the population in the long run) of an individual outside a set $A_t$ that does not grow too quickly. \citet{biggins_multi-type_1999} tackle $L^p$ convergence of the type distribution in a random environment, under ergodicity conditions and uniform integrability conditions. \citet{athreya_change_2000} and \citet{kyprianou_measure_2004} give criteria for the uniform integrability of the additive martingale in general type spaces, involving uniform $L \log L$ moment assumptions.
+More recently~\cite{ligonniere_kesten_2024}, in the setting of varying environment and countable types, also obtains sufficient conditions for convergence of the type distribution, under some uniform control of the second moments of the offspring vectors.
+In particular, in all of these works the total population size is almost surely finite at all times, but we needed to get rid of this assumption in our upcoming work, and our present results show this is indeed perfectly viable.
+Note that infinite populations in finite time appear quite naturally in the recent theory of (growth-)fragmentation processes: see in particular \citet[Theorem~1.1]{bertoin_strong_2020}, where the authors study growth-fragmentation branching processes and derive ergodicity results similar to our Theorem~\ref{thm:type_convergence}, in a quite different setting of continuous time and type space.

+Our results could find application in other contexts, such as seed bank models or delayed branching processes where countable sets of types typically appear.
+Indeed, branching processes with potentially unbounded dormant populations are used to model long-term genetic storage \citep{Casanova_Kurt_Spanò_2013}.